grobasoz/Z3GatewayHost/README.md

 <br>

-Normally run in Cygwin64, some additional files have been added to run from a Windows folder (tested with Win10-64 only).
+__Normally run in Cygwin64, some additional files have been added to run from a Windows folder (tested with Win10-64 only)__

 Download/Clone folder and run with command